 If you want to take care of quality, you must create processes and procedures that encourage people to improve quality and discourage people from skipping it.
 This should be an environment in which people experience the consequences of their decisions regarding the lack of quality but are also entitled to self-improvement of these principles.

 Pay close attention to the shape of your process.
 Make his steps very clear and well defined in terms of quality control.
 The process should highlight all things related to requirements, such as quality, code readability, scope of tests, refactoring options, perhaps even exchange of technical and business knowledge.

-Remember that procedures and processes ensure psychological safety at work.
+Remember that Kanban / Scrum related procedures and processes ensure psychological safety at work.
 They constitute guidelines for the performance of our duties and assessment of our work.
-If the “expected” result is not clearly defined, the probability of its occurrence will be low.
+If we do not define “expected” result clearly , the probability of its occurrence will be low.